Stew's new album Making It is, in part, about his relationship with his ex-girlfriend and songwriting partner, Heidi Rodewald.

 "Life is a terrible trial, and very harsh and very full of suffering ...
 [Film] is a different kind of pain.
 Making a movie is a great distraction from the real agonies of the world," Allen tells Terry Gross.

 In 1974, trumpeter Jimmy Owens helped prepare and played on a Carnegie Hall concert of Thelonious Monk's music.
-On the night in question, the orchestra had a surprise soloist: Monk himself.
+On the night in question, the orchestra featured a surprise soloist: Monk himself.
 It was one of the pianist's last public performances.

 No issue will be more important in the upcoming presidential election than President Obama's handling of the nation's economy.
 Critical to that debate is an assessment of the Obama administration's economic stimulus program.
 Republicans claim it was a costly failure.
 Supporters maintain it saved the U.S. from a depression.